Fresh Ingredients are Key!

-The real understanding of the power of food which fuels us, only truly manifests when we pick them out with an intention of creating a meal for ourselves and families.
+The real understanding of the power of food which fuels us, only truly manifests when we pick them out with an intention of creating a meal for ourselves and our families.
 Feeding ourselves properly and nutritiously is not an inconvenience, rather it is a necessity and should be a beautiful experience.
 Eating healthy and becoming healthy cannot really be mandated by anyone other than you.
 It’s a conscious decision, a mental leap if you will.
 There is no cheating; you have to stick to your decision to eat clean and healthy.
 When we travel, we try not to eat processed foods, but if we don’t have any other choices, we choose only minimally processed and organic.
 Usually we just opt for raw foods if the other choices are processed.
-Remember it is a conscious decision to eat “Clean and truly Healthy” not a cleansing or a diet that you try for 30 days.
+Remember it is a conscious decision to eat “Clean and Truly Healthy” not a cleansing or a diet that you try for 30 days.
 Eating clean is a choice not a sacrifice, you’re really not giving anything up, you’re gaining strength, vitality and balance by choosing a gluten and grain-free way of life.
 Don’t just eat to overcome hunger, instead celebrate your food.
-You have to cook for life!
+You have to cook and eat for life!

 Meats & Seafood

 Best Seafood that we’ve encountered and exclusively buy from: Alaskan Pride Seafood

 We buy whole steers, pigs, and amazing chicken from: Date Creek Ranch

 - Organic Honey (preferably local honey – works great against allergies).